-Undaunted, Jason, who is played by Suffian as wide-eyed and eager -- kind of like the hero of one of those old Italian gladiator movies -- assembles a crew of tough guys and heads off in the good ship Argo to rescue the fleece and grab what rightfully belongs to the kingdom
+Undaunted, Jason, who is played by Suffian as wide-eyed and eager -- kind of like the hero of one of those old Italian gladiator movies -- assembles a crew of tough guys and heads off in the good ship Argo to rescue the fleece and grab what rightfully belongs to the kingdom of Pelias.

 Here you might begin to sense something of an anti-war, anti-power-trip subtext blossoming in a way that can be related to contemporary events.
 You wouldn't be wrong, but on the other hand, Zimmerman doesn't exactly pound you on the head with the message.
 She seems much more intent to re-create the adventure of a lifetime in a wonderful, wild and fanciful way.

 And she does exactly that, bringing in an array of puppets to interact with the human characters and take the story places mere humans couldn't go with it onstage.
 That's where the monsters and mythic beings, created by puppet designer Michael Montenegro, come into play, giving the show some delightfully surreal touches.

 The experience of seeing the show really is like going on an adventure into some uncharted theatrical territory, and returning with memories to treasure for a long time.